-Congratulations on getting married.
+Congratulations!
+You've had your bachelorette party, bridal shower and officially sealed the deal!
 Now that your guests have gone home and you’ve returned from your honeymoon, you can start the process of changing your name.

 1. Apply for Your Marriage License Using Your New, Married Name

 This is the first step to making your name change legally binding.
 Some of you will have already completed this step, so go ahead and skip to step two.

 If you haven’t, you must apply for your marriage license using the last name you intend to use after your marriage.
 To start this process, visit your local county probate court with your spouse and bring your driver’s license, passport or birth certificate with you.
 The marriage license fee varies by county.
 Check the fees at your county probate court.
 (Note: you can save money on your marriage license fee if you attend pre-marital counseling).
 Once you receive your certified marriage license, the name change is made effective at that time.